 This is the step in your CX strategy where your customers become loyalists.
 Yes, after giving them a positive experience with your products and website, giving them excellent customer service is how they’ll turn them into your fans.

 And this would be possible if you’re investing in building and training the right team while incorporating the right technology to support customers.

 In other words, the chatbots you’ll use need to have more and more contextual clarity and awareness.
 And they should be able to answer more than the usual pre-loaded user stories.

 7. Monitor Customers Using Processes

 87%.
-That’s the percentage of businesses who think customer feedback has got more importance since Covid-19.
-Not having the right process while building a CX strategy is a prime reason organizations aren’t able to pivot quickly, effectively, and effortlessly based on new customer insights.
+That’s the percentage of businesses who think customer feedback has become more important since Covid-19.
+Not having the proper process while building a CX strategy is a prime reason organizations cannot pivot quickly, effectively, and effortlessly based on new customer insights.

-So, start by having a process to survey your customers regularly.
-Using SurveySparrow’s interactive and efficient surveys, you’ll increase the response rate by up to 40%!
-Next, put a system in place to mobilize your team while working from home in response to the feedback.
+Next, implement a system to mobilize your team while working from home in response to the feedback.
 Ask them questions like: